 Stockton admitted that last year, and Malone is doing the same now.

 "Everything had to align perfect," Malone said.
-"I don't think I would have had the career I had without him."
+"I don't think I would have had the career I had without him."7 comments on this story

 With the exception of some championship stars lining up, it all certainly did.